devanshi-j/Everything-about-5G/README.md

 In this case the service provideer will slectively deploy limited of 5G stations according to the requirement.

-Seti Tichiniques that support G.
+* Techniques that support 5G

-Chixible stat bosed framework slot
+1. flexible slot bosed framework

-making time lines flexible

-In simple worde

-If be completes the task faster than expected, then 36 allocates the left out resources to some other UE, so it does not get wasted
+   In simple worde If UE completes the       task faster than expected, then 5G        allocates the left out resources to       some other UE, so it does not get         wasted.

-DELTA Notebook
+2. Scalable OFDM air interface
+(outragonal frequency division multiplexing)

+suppose you need to use a wideband channel, but  you don't have the resources.
+Then OFDM comes into use, it combines many narrowband channel together, so that the the lack of resources do not affect the process.
+  ___________
+  ___________ wideband channel

+  ----------- OFDM combination of                       narrowband channel.

+ 3. Advanced Channel coding
+    (error correction coding)

+ It helps to prevent errors like path loss & if the to errors still happen it tries to detoriate its affct, so, that info reaches the the reciever correctly.

+ 4. Massive MIMO

+Devic

+Device 2

+Multiple Antenas

+T-O

+-₂

+both the waves are transmiting to a single device, so the reciever is able to recieve multiple data at the same time.
+This the is the basic concept.
+So It improves the data scale.